An Ohio city reshaped by Haitian immigrants lands in an unwelcome spotlight

 “It is so unfair and unjust and completely contrary to what we have contributed to the world, what we have contributed to this nation for so long,” Dominique said.

-The falsehoods about Springfield's Haitian immigrants were previously spread online by Trump's running mate, JD Vance.
-It's part of a timeworn American political tradition of casting immigrants as outsiders whose strange behavior is a shock to American culture.
+The falsehoods about Springfield's Haitian immigrants were spread online by Trump's running mate, JD Vance, on the eve of Tuesday's debate between Trump and Vice President Kamala Harris.
+It's part of a timeworn American political tradition of casting immigrants as outsiders.

 Officials in Springfield have tried to tamp down the misinformation by saying there have been no credible or detailed reports of any pets being abducted or eaten.
 State leaders are trying to help address some of the real challenges the city faces.

-Ohio Gov. Mike DeWine, a Republican, said Tuesday that he would send law enforcement and millions of dollars in health care resources to Springfield as it faces a surge in Haitian arrivals.
+Ohio Gov. Mike DeWine, a Republican, said Tuesday he would add additional law enforcement and millions of dollars in health care resources to an aid package the state has already provided to Springfield as it faces a surge in Haitian arrivals.

 Many Haitians have come to the U.S. to flee poverty and violence.
 They have embraced President Joe Biden's new and expanded legal pathways to enter, and have shunned illegal crossings, accounting for only 92 border arrests out of more than 56,000 in July, the latest data available.